I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 Those who worry that you can’t use Google Map or Google Earth to create trails for Trail Tech Voyager use can be done relativity simply by converting the Google Map link to a GPX file.

-It should be added that many of the old Trail Tech Voyager GPS users were not quite satisfied that there was no base map regarding cartography.
+It should be added that many of the old Trail Tech Voyager GPS users were not entirely satisfied that there was no base map regarding cartography.
 The new Pro version has a great base map with U.S. coverage, but it is possible to load many other countries for free, including some parts of Europe.

 I forgot about the possibility of renaming the trails’ names and changing the colors.
 I think this might sometimes cause some confusion, but the manufacturer seems to be working on it.